RW-FPGA-devel-Team/Videopac-G7000/README.md

 ## Installation
 Copy the *.rbf file to your SD card.
 Create an **Videopac** folder on the card, and place Odyssey2/Videopac roms (\*.BIN) inside this folder.
+XROM dumps (at the moment only known Musician and 4 in a row) must be renamed to \*.rom.

 When loading a ROM, most games will prompt the user with "SELECT GAME".
 Press 0-9 on the keyboard or mapped controller button to play the game.
 Unfortunately, there is no on-screen display of the game options, so looking at the [instruction manuals](https://videopac.weebly.com/) may be helpful in selecting a game.
 Note that the system did not have a well defined player 1 or player 2 controller, they would alternate on a game-to-game basis.
 You may need to swap controllers to use the input.

 ## Known Issues

-* **The voice** is not detected in any games.
 * The roms of "**the voice**" need to be replaced by the origial ones.
-* Extended rom cartridges, still not supported.
 * Still a few glitches.

 ## Thanks to: